LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 }
 ```

-## Create the minimized Hamburger button with styled components ##
+## Import React based libraries ##

 We are going to create an external styled component outside our index.js file.
 Create a file in the components folder.
 Call it `sidebar.js` and add this to your imports list.
-If you watched that video before, please note we will not use global styles in order to keep the component portable and minimize any side affects with global styles.

 ```jsx